On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Heat kernel estimates and hyperbolic manifolds

-\begin{proof}[Proof of Lemma \ref{lem:0.2}] Let $x$ be such a point and let $\ti x$ be a lift of $x$ to $X$.
+\begin{proof} Let $x$ be such a point in $M$ and let $\ti x$ be a lift of $x$ to $X$.
 In view of Proposition \ref{prop:D} we should obtain an upper bound of the form $\text{const}\cdot\tau^{-1}$ on the cardinality of the set